chandu142/chandu142/README.md

 - 👋 Hi, I’m @chandrashekar
 - 👀 I’m interested in CyberSecurity
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Ethical hacking
-- 📫 How to reach me ...
+- 📫 contact 9505025282

 <!---
 chandu142/chandu142 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.